"The gun just got too heavy," says Sharp, who celebrated her 101st birthday in December.

 That first gun was a Winchester 20-gauge shotgun.

 Sharp eventually joined the Flamingo Duck Club near Marysville, which didn't require her to sleep outdoors.
-However, she was forced to change in the closet.

 "They accepted me and they treated me like a man," she said.